rafaelldi/rafaelldi.github.io/_posts/2020-01-29-grpc-with-asp-net-core.md

 ![Title image](/images/2020-01-29-grpc-with-asp-net-core/cover.jpg)

+In this post, we continue our talk about communication between services.
+Today we’re going to create gRPC server and a client for it.
+Also, we’ll talk about the differences between gRPC and REST.

 # gRPC
 [gRPC](https://grpc.io/) (gRPC Remote Procedure Call) is a modern RPC framework.
 It works over [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) only and uses [proto format](https://developers.google.com/protocol-buffers/docs/overview) by default for describing an interface and messages. gRPC is a contract-first approach, so you need to create a .proto file and generate your server and client from it.
 All modern languages support gRPC so that you can use it in a multilanguage environment.

 The best part here is that you can add gRPC to your ASP.NET Core application in a very natural way, and everything will be the same (logging, DI, authentication).
 I show you in the next parts how to deal with it.

 # Server
 Now, let’s build a server.
-We’ll create the same blog service, as we did in the [REST post](https://rafaelldi.blog/rest-api-with-asp-net-core/), so that we can compare these two solutions.
+We’ll create the same blog service, as we did in the [REST post]({% post_url 2019-11-25-rest-api-with-asp-net-core %}), so that we can compare these two solutions.

 ```protobuf
 syntax = "proto3";